Olujos-3005/My-DSA-Project-Work/README.md

 ### Data Cleaning and Preparation

-At the initial phase of the data cleaning and preparations, we performed the following action;
+At the initial phase of the data cleaning and preparations, we performed the following actions;
 1. Data loading and inspection
-2. Handlimd missing variables
+2. Handling missing variables
 3. Data cleaning and formatting